Another Johnson County city considers banning conversion therapy for LGBTQ youth - NewsBreak

 Another Johnson County city considers banning conversion therapy for LGBTQ youth

-Oct.
-2—The Prairie Village City Council on Monday will discuss whether to ban controversial conversion therapy for LGBTQ youth.
-The council had voted 10-2 to direct city staff to draft an ordinance, similar to one adopted in nearby Roeland Park last year, to prohibit mental health professionals from using conversion therapy, which aims to change a person's sexual orientation or gender identity.www.tribuneledgernews.com
+The Prairie Village City Council on Monday will discuss whether to ban controversial conversion therapy for LGBTQ youth.
+The council had voted 10-2 to direct city staff to draft an ordinance, similar to one adopted in nearby Roeland Park last year, to prohibit mental health professionals from using conversion therapy, which aims to change a person’s sexual orientation or gender identity.www.kansascity.com